"O, Lord, my God, in you I take my refuge." Ps 7

 Some find solace and safety in nature.
 No matter what happens to upset us, we can go outdoors, dig in a garden or take a walk on the beach and find peace.
 Others seek out friends for a conversation when they are troubled, but in the end, as believers in Jesus Christ, our only lasting peace is in God.

-Listening to Pope Francis, I am continually struck by his insistence that we "confess" Jesus Christ if we want to be authentically Christian.
+Listening to Pope Francis' first homily, I was struck by his insistence that we "confess" Jesus Christ if we want to be authentically Christian.
 While we honor and celebrate all people who seek the good of others through Non governmental organizations (NGO's,) foundations and other charitable agencies, Christians must be rooted in Christ as disciples if we want to proclaim the fullness of the Good News.

 Today, take some to rest in Christ as our ultimate refuge and hope.